-Following is a text version of the Mid-Cycle Evaluation Report for the NWCCU Accreditation dated September 2014.
+Following is a text version of the Mid-Cycle Evaluation Report for the NWCCU Accreditation visit to take place October 2021.
 Please direct any questions to the Office of the Provost by email at [email protected] or call (208) 792-2213.

 Informed and guided by Standards 1 and 3-5, Part I of the Mid-Cycle Evaluation will be a narrative shaped by the questions below describing the institution’s plan for linking/aligning mission (Standard One) with mission fulfillment and sustainability (Standard 5).
 As you analyze your assessment plan please respond to the following questions: